51Degrees/documentation/src/features/usagesharing.md

 # How to enable usage sharing

 **Usage sharing** is enabled by default if you are using a pipeline builder that is derived from a 51Degrees pipeline builder (for example, DeviceDetetctionPipelineBuilder or FiftyOnePipelineBuilder).
-To configure the **usage sharing** feature, please refer to our [usage sharing examples](@ref Examples_UsageSharing Usage Sharing).
+To configure the **usage sharing** feature, please refer to our @ref Examples_UsageSharing examples.

 To enable **usage sharing** for lower-level APIs such as C, Nginx, and Varnish, please refer to the [Usage Sharing for lower-level APIs section](@ref Low_Level_Usage_Sharing) further down this page.